 (The date when the sale was made)quantity

-(The number of vehicles sold in the transaction)Sales data is an indicator of market penetration, demand, and growth at Tesla.
-This question tests your proficiency in SQL not just as a technical skill, but as a means to generate actionable insights from the data.
+(The number of vehicles sold in the transaction)Sales data indicates market penetration, demand, and growth at Tesla.
+This question tests your proficiency in SQL as a technical skill and a means to generate actionable insights from the data.

 How to Answer